-Tito’s Legacy
+Tito’s Legacy.

-Although Tito did much good for Yugoslavia and was, in many ways, unique among communist leaders, we also need to keep in mind that he was also a study in contrasts.
-I previously described him as a strongman dealing from a position of strength who repressed any real or alleged opponent of his own view of Yugoslavia that was marked by significant violations of human rights with tens of thousands of political opponents sent to forced labor camps.
+Although Tito did much good for Yugoslavia and was, in many ways, unique among communist leaders, we need to keep in mind that he was also a study in contrasts.
+I previously described him as a strongman dealing from a position of strength who repressed any real or alleged opponent of his own view of Yugoslavia in a way that was marked by significant violations of human rights with tens of thousands of political opponents sent to forced labor camps.

-He built Yugoslavia by acknowledging a degree of respect for nationality while ruthlessly attempting to purge any seeds of ethnic or religious nationalism that threatened the Yugoslav federation.
+He built Yugoslavia by acknowledging a degree of respect for national identity while ruthlessly attempting to purge any seeds of ethnic or religious nationalism that threatened the Yugoslav federation.
 His respect for national identity was more generous with Slavs, who were free to use their own language under Yugoslav law but was not quite as generous toward ethnic Albanians for whom the presentation of ethnic identity was severely limited.
 Almost half of the political prisoners in Tito’s Yugoslavia were ethnic Albanians jailed for asserting their ethnic identity.
 And one historian stated that outside the Soviet Union, Yugoslavia had more political prisoners than the rest of Eastern Europe combined.

 (More than 75 percent of Yugoslavia’s ethnic Albanian population lived in Kosovo.
 Although initially an autonomous region of Serbia, Tito granted Kosovo the status of an autonomous province in 1963.
 However, the Kosovars continually pressed for ever greater autonomy.
 The Serbs, meanwhile pressed for a return to more Serbian control.
 All of this roiled into the conflicts of the 1990s and is a topic of much greater complexity than I will address here.
-Kosovo unilaterally declared its independence on 17 February 2008 receiving international recognition from nine countries including the U.S., the U.K., and France the following day.
+Kosovo unilaterally declared its independence on 17 February 2008 receiving international recognition from nine countries including the U S, the U K, and France the following day.
 By the time the International Court of Justice validated the 2008 declaration of independence in 2010, more than 60 countries had officially recognized Kosovo as an independent state.)

-Of course, the repression wasn’t limited to ethnic Albanians.
+Of course, Tito’s repression wasn’t limited to ethnic Albanians.
 Anyone seen as anti-Titoist was threatened or imprisoned.
 For example, as early as 1956 Tito arrested and imprisoned Milovan Đilas – seen by many as his closest advisor and potential successor – because he criticized the regime.
 In the same year, Venko Markovski, a writer, Partisan, and Communist politician of Macedonian and Bulgarian descent, was arrested and jailed for writing anti-Titoist poems.

 Conversely, unlike most other communist and socialist regimes, Yugoslavs were generally free to travel, and during Tito’s time Yugoslavia prospered (or appeared to prosper) more than the other European communist nations – although it could be argued that Hungary and Bulgaria fared as well or better.
 Sadly, as the now independent former Yugoslav republics learned, much of that apparent prosperity was built on debt rather than a stable economic foundation.
 After his death in 1980, it quickly became apparent that, with political instability clearly on the horizon, the country would be unable to repay the massive debt that it had amassed under Tito’s rule.
 Thus, in addition to the scars of the wars to come, the newly emerging nations were saddled with the expectation of repaying at least some portion of this debt.
 The effects of both reverberate to this day.